TiaMcDowell/TombOfAnnihilationNotes/docs/Factions/The Red Wizards of Thay.md

 	- Shadow mantle is a SHE!
 - We agreed not to tell anyone where this info came from, and not to involve the apprentice.
 - Mezro is a point of interest, and he didn't know about [[Ozymandius]]'s expedition to Mezro.
 Mezro is the largests
-- Points of interest: hanging gardens on river Olong, camp rightous, red dragon?
+- Points of interest: hanging gardens on river Olong, [[Camp Righteous]], red dragon?
 	- Could be more